Margaret Chase Smith: Declaration of Conscience

 On July 17, 1950, Smith was commissioned as a lieutenant colonel in the Air Force Reserve, and she served until 1958.

-In the 1952 election, Smith was widely mentioned as a vice-presidential candidate under General Dwight D. Eisenhower.
+In the 1952 U.S. presidential election, Smith was widely mentioned as a vice-presidential candidate under General Dwight D. Eisenhower.
 When asked by a reporter what she would do if she woke up one morning and found herself in the White House, she replied: "I'd go straight to Mrs. Truman and apologize.
 Then I'd go home."
 At that year's Republican National Convention, a group of women delegates (led by former congresswoman Clare Boothe Luce) had sought to nominate Smith.
 Smith, however, requested not to be proposed at the convention as a vice presidential delegate.
 Noting that Eisenhower's supporters had coalesced around Richard Nixon for the vice presidential nomination, Luce withdrew her nomination of Smith in the convention's vice presidential balloting.
 On December 3, 1957, Smith became the first woman in Congress to break the sound barrier, which she did as a passenger in an F-100 Super Sabre piloted by Air Force Major Clyde Good.
 Exhibiting the same independent nature in the Senate as she had in the House, Smith opposed President Eisenhower's nomination of Lewis Strauss as Secretary of Commerce in 1959.

 1960 re-election

-In her successful re-election campaign in 1960, she ran against Democrat Lucia Cormier, the minority leader of the Maine House of Representatives; it was the first time in American history that two women ran against each other for a Senate seat.
+In her successful re-election campaign in 1960, she ran against Democrat Lucia Cormier; it was the first time in American history that two women ran against each other as the major party candidates for a Senate seat.